gradle/develocity-build-config-samples/README.md

  - Configuration snippets to capture additional data in build scans
  - Configuration snippets to optimize build performance
  - Template projects for Gradle and Maven when using Develocity
- - Scripts and code to apply and reuse Develocity across multiple projects
+ - Scripts and code to apply and reuse Develocity across multiple projects and build tools

 ## Learn more